Jammersplit/Randy.js/README.md

 `maxSpread` expects a value from `0` to `1`, with `0` meaning all values in the returned array will be evenly apart, and `1` meaning the largest possible variance of distances between values is allowed.
 Default value is `1`.

 Optional parameters `minDist` and `maxDist` allow to set lower/upper limits for the distances between generated values.
-The values in the sequence will be at least `minDist` apart, the maximum distance between values is `maxDist`.
+The values in the sequence will be at least `minDist` apart, the maximum distance between values will be `maxDist`.

-`minDist` should be lower or equal to the mean value and will be clipped if it's higher.
+`minDist` should be lower or equal to the *mean value* and will be clipped if it's higher.
 Negative values will be interpreted as `0`.

-`maxDist` should be larger or equal to the mean value and will be clipped if it's lower.
+`maxDist` should be higher or equal to the *mean value* and will be clipped if it's lower.

 > The *mean value* is the distance between the points in the sequence if they would be evenly apart.
-It's the absolute (positive) difference between `startVal` and `endVal` divided by `numberOfValues + 1`. `randomSequence(4, 0, 10)` would have a mean value of `2`, for instance.
+It's the absolute (positive) difference between `startVal` and `endVal` divided by `numberOfValues + 1`. `randomSequence(4, 0, 10)` would have a *mean value* of `2`, for instance, as `4` points evenly spread between `0` and `10` would be `2` apart from each other and the boundaries.

 > Notes on the algorithm:
 > * The function uses the same algorithm as `randomSlices()` above.
 This time the difference between `startValue` and `endValue` is divided into `numberOfValues+1` slices (because 3 points on a line create 4 sections, for instance).
 The size of the slices is then just added to `startValue` to create the sequence.